qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 # Qubes 4 & Whonix 14: Electrumx
 Create a VM for running an [Electrumx](https://github.com/kyuupichan/electrumx) server which will connect to your `bitcoind` VM.
 The `electrumx` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrumx?
-Electrumx is a server backend for the Electrum Bitcoin wallet.
-These are the servers that the lightweight Electrum wallet uses to query it's balance and transaction history.
-The vast majority of servers that an Electrum wallet will connect to are running this software.
+Electrumx is one of the two possible server backends for the Electrum Bitcoin wallet.
+The other implementation is [Electrum Personal Server](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md) (EPS).

-Electrumx and Electrum Personal Server (EPS) are the two different server implementations for the Electrum wallet.
-There are a few difference between Electrumx and EPS:
+There are some differences between Electrumx and EPS:
 - Electrumx can provide information on any wallet once it is fully sync'd.
 EPS requires that you configure each wallet that will connect to it ahead of time.
 - Electrumx requires an indexed `bitcoind` node.
 EPS can work with a pruned blockchain (this guide only covers indexed).
 - An Electrumx VM requires more disk space.